jxz12/EcoBuilder/README.md

 write a cover letter
 add imperial logo with permission

-add skip button on research tutorial remove unlock all levels on final build

 # TESTS
 make sure web_gl is same as not web_gl (conditional compiles) test server going down and up and down